Skip to Content

 Streetwires Artist Collective Address: 1st Floor, Maxton Centre, 354 Albert Road, Woodstock, Cape Town, 7915, South Africa

-Streetwires Artist Collective Hours: Monday-Friday 9 am-5 pm.
-Saturday 9 am-1 pm.
+Streetwires Artist Collective Hours: Monday-Friday 8 am-3 pm.
+Saturday 8 am-1 pm.
 Closed on Sunday.

-5. Drinks and Dinner in the City Bowl
+5. Drinks in the City Bowl and Dinner at Belthzar

-Now that your 3 days in Cape Town is coming to an end, it is time to grab dinner and drinks on the town!
+Now that your 3 days in Cape Town are coming to an end, it is time to grab dinner and drinks on the town!

-And the City Bowl area is the perfect spot to do that!
+And the City Bowl area is the perfect spot for a drink!
 Get all cleaned up and head to The Village Idiot for some cocktails, beer, and wine!
 This place has a lovely balcony for views of the City Bowl too.

 Have some more South African wine or a fun cocktail like the John Deere (cane, cream soda, cucumber, and lime) and enjoy the quirky atmosphere including a giant stuffed ostrich behind the bar.

-Once you’ve finished your drinks, it is time to head to dinner at the much more affordable sister restaurant to The Test Kitchen: The Shortmarket Club.
+Once you’ve finished your drinks, it is time to head to dinner back on the V&A Waterfront at Belthazar.

 The Village Idiot Address: 32 Loop St, Cape Town City Centre, Cape Town, 8005, South Africa